Esri/mapbook-ios/mapbook-iOS/Readme.md

 }
 ```

-To tell iOS to call back like this, the Maps App configures a `URL Type` in the `Info.plist` file.
+To tell iOS to call back like this, the Mapbook App configures a `URL Type` in the `Info.plist` file.

 ![OAuth URL Type](/docs/images/configure-url-type.png)

 Note the value for URL Schemes.
 Combined with the text `auth` to make `mapbook-ios://auth`, this is the [redirect URI](https://developers.arcgis.com/authentication/browser-based-user-logins/#configuring-a-redirect-uri) that you configured when you registered your app [here](https://developers.arcgis.com/).
 For more details on the user authorization flow, see the [Authorize REST API](http://resources.arcgis.com/en/help/arcgis-rest-api/#/Authorize/02r300000214000000/).

-For more details on configuring the Maps App for OAuth, see [the main README.md](/README.md#2-configuring-the-project)
+For more details on configuring the Mapbook App for OAuth, see [the main README.md](/README.md#2-configuring-the-project)

 ### Identify
 Identify lets you recognize features on the map view.
 To know when the user interacts with the map view you need to adopt the `AGSGeoViewTouchDelegate` protocol.
 The methods on the protocol inform about single tap, long tap, force tap etc. To identify features, the tapped location is used with the idenitfy method on map view.